2023 Best Value Computer Systems Networking Schools in the Far Western US Region

 Tacoma Community College undergraduate students pay an average of $10,391 in tuition and fees each year.
 While working on their degree, networking majors at Tacoma Community College accumulate an average of around $16,461 in student debt.

-Read full report on Computer Systems Networking at Tacoma Community College
+Full Computer Systems Networking at Tacoma Community College Report

 Columbia Basin College did quite well in this year’s ranking of the best value schools for computer systems networking students.
 It came in at #6 on the list.
 CBC is a medium-sized public school located in the medium-sized suburb of Pasco.

-With a ranking of #7, DeVry University - Nevada did quite well on this year’s best value schools for computer systems networking students.
-DeVry University - Nevada is a small private for-profit school located in the large city of Henderson.
+DeVry University - Nevada landed the #7 spot in the 2023 rankings for the best value computer systems networking programs.
+DeVry University - Nevada is a fairly small private for-profit school located in the city of Henderson.

 Out-of-state tuition fees for undergraduate students at DeVry University - Nevada are $15,032 per year.
 After completing their degree, networking graduates from DeVry University - Nevada carry an average student debtload of $40,114.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $149.